Aswath1999/SeroConnect/README.md

 - Anonymous posts by users
 - Registration with confirmation emails
 - Reset password emails
-- Pagination on posts with infinite scrolling
+- Pagination on posts with Flask-paginate and infinite scrolling with htmx requests
 - Pagination on comments with infinite scrolling

 ## Getting started